-Daniel Large is an Associate Professor in the Department of Public Policy, and the Public Policy Track Representative in CEU’s Doctoral School.
+Daniel Large is an Associate Professor in the Department of Public Policy.

-His research interests include the politics of development, security and intervention; Africa's relations with China and India; African politics and international politics (particularly east and north Africa); and the politics of the global South.
+His research interests include the politics of development, security and intervention; Africa's relations with China and India; African politics and international politics (particularly east and north Africa); and the global South in global governance.

-At SPP, Dr. Large teaches the core course Introduction to Global Governance and Public Policy, and elective courses covering the politics of the global South, including The Global Politics of China, The Politics of South-South Development in Africa, Intervention in Action: South Sudan, and the Global Politics of Africa.
+Dr. Large teaches graduate and undergraduate courses, including Introduction to Global Governance and Public Policy, The Global Politics of China, and The Politics of South-South Development in Africa.

-Dr Large served as founding director of the digital Sudan Open Archive from 2005, research director of the Africa-Asia Centre, Royal African Society at SOAS (2008-2012), and as an executive committee member of the Society for the Study of the Sudans in the UK (2008-2019).
+Dr. Large is an elected Fellow of the Rift Valley Institute and has also worked for or consulted with a variety of international organizations.
+He served as founding director of the digital Sudan Open Archive from 2005, research director of the Africa-Asia Centre, Royal African Society at SOAS (2008-2012), and as an executive committee member of the Society for the Study of the Sudans in the UK (2008-2019).
 Other positions include being a Non-Resident Senior Fellow of the China Policy Institute, University of Nottingham (2016-2019), and a Research Fellow with the China-Africa Research Initiative, Johns Hopkins University (2019).
-He is an elected Fellow of the Rift Valley Institute (2009-) and has also worked for or consulted with a variety of international organizations.